-Residents of nursing homes and other long-term care facilities suffer preventable back and spinal injuries in falls, during transfers, and because of caregiver negligence and abuse.
-If your loved one sustained a spinal injury or spinal cord injury in a nursing home, you may be able to pursue compensation on their behalf.
+Residents of nursing homes and other long-term care facilities suffer preventable spinal injuries for a variety of reasons.
+Most often, spinal injuries occur due to a fall, during transfers or because caregivers do not provide adequate assistance.
+If your loved one sustained a spinal injury in a nursing home, you may be able to pursue compensation on their behalf.

-A nursing home abuse attorney can review your case and seek justice on behalf of your aging loved one.
-Call 1-800-516-4783 today to learn more about your options for holding the facility and other liable parties accountable.
+A nursing home abuse lawyer can review your case and determine your options for holding the facility or other liable parties accountable.

 Common Causes of Nursing Home Spinal Injuries

-Common causes of back and spinal injuries for nursing home residents include:
+Common causes of spinal injuries in nursing homes include:

-- Dropped by caregivers while transferring from bed to chair
+- The patient is dropped by caregivers while transferring from a bed to a chair

 - Tripping over hazards

 - Poor vision causing additional trip or slip hazards